 - support services by pro-active professionals who adopt a “can do” attitude

-- highly qualified and skilled workforce fluent in various languages (English is an official language)
+- highly qualified, diverse and skilled workforce fluent in various languages (English is an official language)

 - strategic geographical location